Anglican Diocese of the Northern Territory

 The Anglican Diocese of the Northern Territory covers Australia's Northern Territory and is part of the Province of Queensland in the Anglican Church of Australia.

 The first Bishop of the Northern Territory was consecrated in 1968.
 The cathedral church of the diocese is Christ Church Cathedral, Darwin.
 The fifth bishop, Greg Thompson, resigned to become the Bishop of Newcastle, New South Wales.
-In June 2014 the diocese announced the appointment of Greg Anderson as the sixth bishop who was consecrated and appointed in November 2014.
+In June 2014 the diocese announced the appointment of Greg Anderson as the sixth bishop.
+He was consecrated and appointed in November 2014.

-The current Dean of Christ Church Cathedral, Darwin is the Very Reverend Rob Llewellyn, who was installed on 16 October 2020.
+The current Dean of Christ Church Cathedral, Darwin, is the Very Reverend Rob Llewellyn, who was installed on 16 October 2020.
 Llewellyn previously held the position of Rector of Gloucester in the Diocese of Newcastle.

 Cathedral

-Christ Church Anglican Cathedral first became a cathedral in 1968 when the Anglican Diocese of the Northern Territory was established in 1968 out of the larger Diocese of Carpentaria, which covered the Northern Territory, North Queensland, and the Tiwi Islands.
+Christ Church Anglican Cathedral first became a cathedral in 1968 when the Anglican Diocese of the Northern Territory was established in 1968 out of the larger Diocese of Carpentaria, which covered the Northern Territory, North Queensland and the Tiwi Islands.
 It was the largest diocese in the world.
-The Northern Territory Diocese is "the youngest of the 23 dioceses (regions) of the Anglican Church of Australia."
-The building was almost totally destroyed by Cyclone Tracy in 1974.
+The Northern Territory diocese is "the youngest of the 23 dioceses (regions) of the Anglican Church of Australia".
+The cathedral was almost totally destroyed by Cyclone Tracy in 1974.

 The present cathedral was completed in 1977 on the site of the previous building, incorporating the surviving porch of the old church.
 The porch had been constructed in 1944 by the Australian Navy.
 The back wall of the new octagonal building was formed from reclaimed stone from the old church.
 Many of the treasures of the original building were recovered and repaired.
-The Cathedral underwent many repairs and renovations since its construction in 1902.
+The cathedral underwent many repairs and renovations since its construction in 1902.

-Construction of the Cathedral
+Construction of the cathedral

-Before the Church was constructed, “services were held in the town hall and the courthouse”, attended by the “Anglican community of Palmerston”, as the town of Palmerston did not officially become known as Darwin until 1913, and would not be given city status until 1959.
-In 1900, the Diocese of Carpentaria was formed, and Bishop Gilbert White was consecrated as the first Bishop of the Diocese.
-He first visited Palmerston and the Northern Territory in February 1901 and in that year “a committee was set up to purchase a block of land for a church”.
+Before the church was constructed, "services were held in the town hall and the courthouse", attended by the "Anglican community of Palmerston", as the town of Palmerston did not officially become known as Darwin until 1913 and was not given city status until 1959.
+In 1900, the Diocese of Carpentaria was formed, and Bishop Gilbert White was consecrated as the first bishop of the diocese.
+He first visited Palmerston and the Northern Territory in February 1901 and in that year "a committee was set up to purchase a block of land for a church".